Saidat23/devops.pbl/project2.md

 ![Screenshot 2023-07-05 223955](https://github.com/Saidat23/devops.pbl/assets/138054715/79ee6e18-a78a-4f22-8e3f-d51976fdd993)

 ## TESTING PHP WITH NGINX
 The LEMP stack set up is now complete and fully functional.
-To validate that the Nginx can correctly hand .php files off to the PHP processor,a test PHP file in the document root would be created and a new file called info.php is opened within the document root in the text editor.
+To validate that the Nginx can correctly hand .php files off to the PHP processor,a test PHP file in the document root would be created and a new file called info.php is opened within the document root in the text editor using "sudo nano /var/www/projectLEMP/info.php" command.
+Then paste the command
+"<?php
+phpinfo();".
+The response is shown below: